microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 ![Web Service Basic Tab](images/webapp-happy.JPG)

-5. Make sure you see a web page and based on the Runtime selected, it should greet you with **Hello, Node developer.**
- </BR>Had you selected Java it would have greeted you wuth **Hello, Java Developer.**

- 6. CONGRATULATIONS !!
+5. CONGRATULATIONS !!
 YOU JUST CREATED A WEB APPLICATION ON AZURE CLOUD

 ## Step 5: Now that our default web application that got deployed by Microsoft, lets deploy our actual application!